 You're right - it wasn't a great year!

 I think I did see King Kong and The Rake's Progress as a child, but I'm counting them as first time viewings here.

-I can't remember what was the worst film I watched this year, but the worst one I wrote about was the horror anthology The Monster Club.
+I can't remember what the worst film I watched this year was, but the worst one I wrote about was the horror anthology The Monster Club.

 A favourite re-watch: Stanley Baker in the Hammer crime flick Hell is a City